 Unusual Options Activity Insight: ARK Innovation ETF

-On Wednesday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
-After the option alert, the stock price moved down to $120.03.
+Shares of ARK Innovation ETF (NYSE:ARKK) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $118.43.

 - Option Type: TRADE